Berenberg Maintains Applied Materials (AMAT) Buy Recommendation

 What are Other Shareholders Doing?

-Capital World Investors holds 32,833K shares representing 3.91% ownership of the company.
-In it's prior filing, the firm reported owning 34,656K shares, representing a decrease of 5.55%.
-The firm increased its portfolio allocation in AMAT by 15.87% over the last quarter.
+Capital World Investors holds 36,698K shares representing 4.37% ownership of the company.
+In it's prior filing, the firm reported owning 32,833K shares, representing an increase of 10.53%.
+The firm increased its portfolio allocation in AMAT by 22.39% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 26,164K shares representing 3.12% ownership of the company.
 In it's prior filing, the firm reported owning 26,155K shares, representing an increase of 0.03%.
 The firm increased its portfolio allocation in AMAT by 16.51% over the last quarter.